encord-team/encord-client-python/docs/source/tutorials/projects.rst

 ==========

 .. note::
-    This section is undergoing a reconstruction [Tuesday, May 10th 2022].
+    This section is undergoing a review [Tuesday, May 10th 2022].

-The Python SDK allows you to interact with the Encord algorithmic automation features.
+The |sdk| allows you to interact with Encord's algorithmic automation features.
-Our library includes sampling, augmentation, transformation, and labeling algorithms.
+Our library includes sampling, augmentation, transformation and labeling algorithms.

 To get started with our algorithmic automation features, make you have created an API key with ``algo.library`` added to access scopes and initialised a project client with the appropriate project ID and API key.